jdxlabs/gcp-cloudrun-demo/README.md

 *   An Artifact Registry repository to store the Docker image.
 *   A Cloud Build trigger to automatically build and deploy the application when changes are pushed to the GitHub repository.

-### First, manually create the Cloudbuild trigger in the GCP console:
+### Create the Cloudbuild trigger in the GCP console:
 1. Go to the [Cloud Build Triggers page](https://console.cloud.google.com/cloud-build/triggers).
 2. Click on **Create Trigger**.
 3. Set the following options: